I once spent a rainy summer walking through Ireland and stayed for a couple weeks at an inn so isolated that the nearest pub was three miles away.

 Then it was gone.
 The cloud recovered her composure and the moon plunged back into darkness.

 I couldn’t say a word.
-Alcohol had long since reduced my speech to babble and besides, a monster on the lake is not something one readily talks about when drinking is involved.
+Alcohol having long since reduced my speech to babble and besides, a monster on the lake is not something one readily talks about when drinking is involved.

 We walked on.